 6.Nearly 64% of advocates in a formal program credited employee advocacy with attracting and developing new business, and nearly 45% attribute new revenue streams to employee advocacy.

 Even advocates themselves can see the tremendous impact of social media; making them willing and ready to jump in and start.
+The Aberdeen Group also found that 44.5% of respondents felt more likely to apply for a job if someone they knew shared the information on social media; and LinkedIn’s results show that companies with employees sharing their brand’s content causes an increase in views for their job openings.
 Enabling your employees with a voice allows them to create new revenue streams, reach out to new prospects, and develop your business.

 7. 79% of firms surveyed reported more online visibility once implementing a formal employee advocacy program.
 65% reported increased brand recognition.